-Another great tool in your arsenal should be to tie the game’s story to the larger subjects in a campaign.
+Another great tool in your arsenal should be to tie the game’s story to the bigger subjects in a campaign.
 Bonus points if you can link it to the reality of your organization as well.

-2. Increase Participation And Course Completion
+2. Increases Participation and Course Completion

 One of the great tools to get people involved in your cyber security awareness campaign is allocating points for quizzes and a leaderboard to track everyone’s progress.

 A leaderboard not only increases the chances a user will complete the content to claim their spot in the leaderboard, but it can also help the campaign’s optics across the company.

-3. Gamified Learning For Better Engagement
+3. Gamified Learning for Better Engagement

 People enjoy video games because of their interactive nature.
 When selecting a cyber security awareness platform, pay close attention to their different learning options.

 This format provides a nice break from the typical learning methods and ensures the user remains engaged with the content.

 4. Facilitate Behavior Change

 A common issue with cyber security awareness campaigns is that users don’t think the content is directed at them specifically.

-A great example would be a reproduction of an email client where users have to click on the elements they believe constitute a fraudulent email or phishing attempt.
+A great example would be a reproduction of an email client where users must click on the elements they believe constitute a fraudulent email or phishing attempt.

-5. Level Up Existing Campaigns And Programs
+5. Level Up Existing Campaigns and Programs

 The Gamification Era

-Gamification is a simple and efficient way to ensure your users learn what you’re teaching and integrate it into their day-to-day lives.
+Making a significant for cyber security awareness programs when it comes to driving up engagement and retention, gamification is a simple and efficient way to ensure your users learn what you’re teaching and integrate it into their day-to-day lives.